Board of directors

 Lesego is currently doing his PhD, he holds a Master’s degree in Research Psychology and Clinical psychology, Bachelor of Social Science Honors Degree and also a certificate Project management.
 His previous Master’s Degree was focused on trans- identities and the Medico-legal discourses and lastly his area of interest includes Decolonising gender, marginal identities, race theories, queer studies, trans-identity studies and Forensics.

-He has recently been granted a seat as a Board Member with Gender Dynamix and seeks to help the Organisation saw new heights and better the lives of Gender non-conforming people to accessing proper Healthcare.
+He has recently been granted a seat as Board Secretary with Gender Dynamix and seeks to help the Organisation saw new heights and better the lives of Gender non-conforming people to accessing proper Healthcare.